June 15, 2018

 Which leads to the question, then how can pharmacies avoid counterfeit and substandard drugs?

-The best way for pharmacies to avoid dispensing substandard and counterfeit drugs is to take proactive steps to verify the credibility of every pharmacy wholesaler they buy from.
+The best way for pharmacies to avoid dispensing substandard and counterfeit drugs is to take proactive steps to verify the credibility of every pharmaceutical wholesaler they buy from.

 “Where you see the counterfeit and fraudulent drug channel is when people take risks with how they’re doing their purchasing,” said Perry Fri, Executive Vice President of Industry Relations, Membership and Education for the Healthcare Distribution Alliance (HDA) and COO of the HDA Research Foundation.